nhsconnect/ITK-FHIR-Outpatient-Letter/pages/explore/workflow_encounter.md

 ## Overview ##

-The Outpatient Letter does not support any real "workflow" but uses the encounter resource to give context to the information contained in the eDischarge document.
-The encounter resource represent the inpatient stay and can contain important information such as:
+The Outpatient Letter does not support any real "workflow" but uses the encounter resource to give context to the information contained in the Outpatient Letter document.
+The encounter resource represents the outpatient appointment and can contain important information such as:

-- When the patient was admitted
+- When the patient attended the appointment
-- Why the patient was admitted
+- Why the patient attended the appointment
-- When the patient was discharged
-- When the patient was discharged to
-- Who was involved in the encounter
+- Who was involved in the appointment

 The encounter can be referenced by the following resources: